-- Nearly 100 employees participated in our fitness center rebate program and many more took advantage of wellness discounts ranging from healthy meals memberships to wellness trackers. - Co-hosted a walk to help support mental health awareness for NAMI (National Alliance of Mental Illness) - Distributed educational materials on Breast Cancer Awareness - and \$451 respectively. - Wellness Awards in the 'Good to Great' category.
+- Nearly 100 employees participated in our fitness center rebate program and many more took advantage of wellness discounts ranging from healthy meals memberships to wellness trackers. - Co-hosted a walk to help support mental health awareness for NAMI (National Alliance of Mental Illness) - Distributed educational materials on Breast Cancer Awareness - 1,133 employees and 331 spouses earned an average discount of \$862 and \$451 respectively. - The Andersons was named a winner in the 2022 Bravo Winning With Wellness Awards in the 'Good to Great' category.